-The plan proposes that, instead of the current nine Dorset councils, there would be only two - one for urban Dorset and one for rural Dorset.
+The proposal was that, instead of the current nine Dorset councils, there would be only two - one for urban Dorset and one for rural Dorset.

 The new rural Dorset unitary authority would then consist of the remainder of the county of Dorset in a new unitary authority called the "Dorset Area Unitary Authority".

-It is understood the SofS will now announce his decision on 'Future Dorset' in early February.
-If he approves the proposal, the next stage would be for the UK Parliament to also approve it.
-It is then planned that the two new Dorset unitary authorities would start operating in April 2019, with elections of new UA councillors being carried out in May 2019.
+If the orders should be approved by Parliament, it is then planned that the two new Dorset unitary authorities would start operating on the 1st April 2019 - with elections of new UA councillors being carried out in May 2019.

 Dorset Area Joint Committee